Gold3nb0y/goldenboy/content/posts/danteCTF/index.md

 The Challenges I completed were Sentence and Notebook

-Overall, I thought that they interesting, definitely a good refresher on some of the basics.
+Overall, I thought the challenges were interesting, definitely a good refresher on some of the basics.
 I really liked sentence in particular.

 I wish I had more time to checkout Infernal break as it seemed really challenging!